MOSH-Insa-Toulouse/MOULINIE-YU-Gaz-Sensor/README.md

-# MOULINIE-YU-Gaz-Sensor
+# Connected gas sensor / LoRa TTN
-Project 5th ISS - MOSH - TP Gaz Sensor
+Project 5th ISS - MOSH - TP Gas Sensor

-In this project, we want to make a module which can ...

-Firstly, we create arduino uno.

-Then, we create lora module.

-Afterwards, we create the gaz sensor module.
-	LTC1050
+Authors: MOULINIÉ Dorian & YU Juan from INSA Toulouse - 5 ISS

+# Description

+This main goal of this project is to build a connected nanoparticle gas sensor to monitor the concentration of gas.

+For this, we used an Arduino UNO and RN2483 LoRa chip to send data on the The Things Network.

+# Content

+KiCad PCB Files: A shield for the gas sensor and the LoRa Module to plug in an Arduino Uno

+## Overview

+This shield is composed of:

+ - a LoRa Module (RN2483) as transceiver
+ - a Gas sensor
+ - an amplifier (LTC1050)
+ - a Groove connector for future calibration of the Gas Sensor